-Deciding which boilerplate to take on while developing may be challenging enough, cause you need not only to build your app, but to scale and maintain it afterwards as well.
-Some will say that you don’t need any alternative starter kits, except Create React App, widely used for building single-page applications (SPAs).
-The same way works for Node CLI and Node, Angular CLI and Angular as well.
+Deciding which boilerplate to take on while developing may be challenging enough, because you need not only to build your app but to scale and maintain it afterward as well.
+Some will say that you don’t need an alternative starter kit, except Create React App, widely used for building single-page applications (SPAs).
+The same way works for Node CLI, Node, Angular CLI, and Angular as well.

-Still you need some cogent analysis to find a way to kickstart your repeated code parts or project structure.
+Still, you need some cogent analysis to find a way to kickstart your repeated code parts or project structure.
 Transpile the code, proceed with linting, build the system and test it out faster.
-Plus, the option of hot loading allows Webpack to patch the code running in the browser without refreshing.
+Plus, the hot loading option allows Webpack to patch the code running in the browser without refreshing.

 What is a Boilerplate?

 Your first reaction may be some surprise, cause it has nothing in common with either boiler 🫖, or plate. 🍽

 A boilerplate (boilerplate code) is like a part of code that can be reused many times to repeat some pieces of code again and again.
 As mentioned in Wiki, boilerplate is a section of code that is used interchangeably to provide this or that function.
 When using languages that are considered verbose, developers have to code a lot to accomplish only minor functionality.